askjdasf/FedSTaS/README.md

 ## Running an experiment

-Here we provide the implementation of Stratified Client Selection Scheme along with MNIST, FMNIST and CIFAR-10 dataset.
+Here we provide the implementation of Stratified Client Selection Scheme along with MNIST and CIFAR-10 dataset.
 This code takes as input:

 - The `dataset` used.
 - The data `partition` method used. partition ∈ { iid, dir_{alpha}}